fommil/fpmortals/manuscript/complete.md

 A> typeclass or algebra derivation, the latter involves a ****lot**** more boilerplate.
 A> We therefore consciously choose to restrict our study to encoders and decoders A> that are coherent.
-As we will see later in this chapter, use-site automatic A> derivation with Magnolia and Shapeless, combined with limitations of the scala A> compiler's implicit search, commonly leads to typeclass decoherence.
+As we will see later in this chapter, use-site automatic A> derivation with Magnolia and Shapeless, combined with limitations of the Scala A> compiler's implicit search, commonly leads to typeclass decoherence.